The Bankrate promise

 This isn’t a guarantee, however.
 Most lenders will still take a day or two to process your application, come to a funding decision and disburse your loan.
 Your bank will then need to process the deposit, which could also take a day or two.
 Plan for a wait of at least a week, even for the fastest business loans.

-How to get the fastest business loan
+How to get a small business loan fast

 To get a fast business loan, be prepared when you submit your application.